 Make an Appointment

-Teeth whitening (or teeth bleaching) is performed using various whitening products to bleach discolored teeth.
+Teeth whitening is performed using various whitening products to whiten discoloured teeth.
 These products contain either carbamide peroxide or hydrogen peroxide which penetrate the enamel to reach the discolored molecules inside your tooth.

 Teeth Whitening Options

 In-clinic procedures, professional take-home kits, and over-the-counter products are some options